Parsl/parsl/docs/userguide/faq.rst

 In v0.3.0, ``config['controller']['publicIp'] = '*'`` was commonly
 used to specify that the IP address should be autodetected.
-This has changed in v0.4.0 and setting ``'publicIp' = '*'`` results in an error with a traceback that looks like this :
+This has changed in v0.4.0 and setting ``'publicIp' = '*'`` results in an error with a traceback that looks like this:

 .. code-block:: python